Metric Reporter Dashboards for Cassandra and DSE in Kubernetes

 2. Install the Prometheus Operator.

-Cassandra example:
+• Cassandra example:

 kubectl create -f dashboards/k8s-build/generated/prometheus/operator.yaml

-DSE example specifying cass-operator as the namespace:
+• DSE example, specifying the cass-operator namespace:

 kubectl create -n cass-operator -f k8s-build/generated/prometheus/operator.yaml

-3. Configure and install the Service Monitor.
+3. Configure and install the Service Monitor:

-Before installing the Service Monitor, edit the service monitor’s YAML file to include the appropriate labels that match your cluster’s service.
-For example, if your cluster service has the label
+1. Edit the Service Monitor’s YAML file to include the appropriate labels that match your cluster’s service.

-then this mapping is included in the service monitor YAML file under spec.selector.matchLabels.
+For example, if your cluster service has the label cassandra.datastax.com/cluster: cluster-name, then this mapping is included in the service monitor YAML file under spec.selector.matchLabels.
 As a convenience, DataStax provided that example in the generated service_monitor.yaml.

 kubectl get svc -n cass-operator --show-labels=true

-Cassandra example:
+• Cassandra example:

 kubectl apply -f dashboards/k8s-build/generated/prometheus/service_monitor.yaml

-DSE example:
+• DSE example:

 kubectl apply -n cass-operator -f k8s-build/generated/prometheus/service_monitor.yaml